rust-web-community/30-seconds-app-starter-collections/examples/actix/api-gateway/README.md

 `cargo run` in the main service will fail due to reusing port 8080.
 The ports are hardcoded in every project `main.rs`, so change as needed.

+## Manual testing

+Run the project.
+Check you are forbidden to access localhost:8000/hello

+Go to public/sign-up.
+You shouuld have a prompt saying you are signed up as your user is created.

+Browse /hello and /restricted.
+One should display your user id, the other be restricted as the default signup is created as not an admin.

 ## Benchmarks

 Ran client and server locally, using docker, on my own hardware: